umbralcalc/umbralcalc.github.io/_posts/dexetera.md

 Types of actor in this archetype:

+- Sports team manager and other game player 1. substitute players 2. changes to tactics
 - financial/betting/other market trader and market exchange mediator 1. interact with the market using an agent or collection of agents

 ## References